jtirana98/Hydra_tackling-CF-in-SFL/README.md

 # Hydra: tackling Catastrophic Forgetting (CF) in Split Federated Learning (SFL)

 This is a framework for evaluating CF in SFL, SL, and FL.
-Additionally, it contains the implementation of Hydra, an extension for SplitFedV2 that addresses CF, under high heterogeneous data.
-As is shown in the figure below (left), in SFL exists a different type of CF, which results in a disparity of performance between the labels.
+Additionally, it contains the implementation of Hydra, an extension for SplitFedV2 that addresses CF under high heterogeneous data.
+As shown in the figure below (left), SFL experiences a different type of CF, resulting in a performance disparity between the labels.
 In detail, we identify that the processing order in SplitFedv2 can cause a new type of CF, named intra-round Catastrophic Forgetting (intraCF).
-We propose Hydra, a mitagation method which minimizes this gap of performance and imporve overall accuracy as is also shown in the figure below (right).
+We propose Hydra, a mitigation method to minimize this performance gap and improve overall accuracy, as is also shown in the figure below (right).

 <div style="text-align: center;">
   <img src="./hydra_intro.png" alt="Centered image" style="display: block; margin: 0 auto;">